Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 ###### Three Superiority Die

 You gain three :die-d4: d4 Superiority Die.
 This die is used to fuel your manoeuvres.
 A Superiority Die is expended when you use it.
-You regain your expended Superiority Dice when you finish a **:rest-short: Short Rest** or **:rest-long: Long Rest**.
+You regain your expended Superiority Dice when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 If you already have a pool of Superiority Dice, these dice are added to that pool.
 Their size matches the largest die in your pool, increasing to match if you have a feature that improves your Superiority Dice.